Haervwe/open-webui-tools/README.md

 ### Resume Analyzer Pipe

+**Requirements:**
+1. This script requires the full_document filter added in open web ui to work with attached files, you can find it here : https://openwebui.com/f/haervwe/full_document_filter

 **Usage:**
 1. Select the Resume Analyzer Pipe in the Open WebUI interface.
 2. Configure the valves with the desired model, dataset path (optional), and other settings.